-This section describes the existing conditions at the project site and presents an analysis of the potential consequences of implementing the Proposed Action or the No Action alternative.
-Each alternative was evaluated for its potential impacts on physical, biological, and socioeconomic resources in accordance with CEQ regulations at 40 CFR 1500-1508.
+This section describes the existing conditions at the project site and the potential consequences of implementing the Proposed Action or the No Action alternative.
+Each alternative was evaluated for its potential impacts on physical, biological, and socioeconomic resources.

 The environmental impacts (or effects) of implementing each alternative are identified for each resource and described in terms of significance.
 Where possible, impacts are described as short-term (temporary) or long-term in relation to the length of the effect of the impact.
 Impacts are also identified as adverse or beneficial where relevant.